kemcclen/Password-Generator/README.md

 -numbers
 -special characters

  This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+The app must be refreshed between uses.

 ## Error Handling